jrentschler-jpg/EventTrackerProject/README.md

   * Send and receive JSON.

 Part II:
+Understanding the capabilities of REST API to better learn how to connect to:

 * Adding scripts to a web application
 * Send asynchronous requests to Java controllers with JavaScript's `XMLHttpRequest`
 * Consume and parse JSON responses with JavaScript